image of a notepad with notes (for a private tutor)

 Halo: Judgment is a Halo 7 fan fiction by Dominik Contigo.

-This 465-page game script contains 16 original missions featuring legendary team-ups between the Master Chief, Commander Palmer, "Arbiter" Thel 'Vadam, Red Team, and more Halo heroes.
-Don't miss the 60-page essay in the Preface examining Halo's themes, human Forerunners, and the need for Cortana's typological redemption.
+This full-game fan script contains 16 original missions featuring legendary team-ups between the Master Chief, Commander Palmer, "Arbiter" Thel 'Vadam, Red Team, and more Halo heroes.
+Don't miss the Preface examining Halo's themes, human Forerunners, the making of Halo: Judgment, and the need for Cortana's typological redemption.

 JULY 1, 2560.
 The story begins six weeks after the end of Halo Infinite, where we find the Master Chief routing the Banished and rallying the stranded survivors of the UNSC Infinity on Zeta Halo before the untimely arrival of the Flood.